arinzeuwazurike/dnnls_final_project/README.md

  The night was thick with tension as Officer Smith stood in the heart of the Military base.
 The air carried with it the weight of an impending decision, a decision that would alter the course of history.
 Officer Smith looked over the shoulder of Soldier John, who stood at attention, his military uniform a symbol of dedication and duty.
 The Officer thought, “How did it come to this?
 How did the line between us and them become so blurred?”
 As he glanced at Soldier John, he sighed, knowing he needed to make a choice, one that could either save or condemn many

 Prediction:
  In night was thick with tension as the the stood in the room of a room of.
 The air was a a was room of the old tension. his silent of the change the tension of the.
 The The,, the background, the,, his felt in the, his mind expression. mix of the. the.
-The air of was the� a, the,, the moment, he beginning of the of the. the..� he had at the,, his felt the his that was to the the sense. but that would change the. a..
+The air of was the  a, the,, the moment, he beginning of the of the. the..  he had at the,, his felt the his that was to the the sense. but that would change the. a..

 ![example_2](Experiment/Roberta_CLIP_FNL_2_experiment/example_2.png)